-Because biotechnology companies' business models vary, ranging from companies repurposing a single in-licensed commercial drug, to companies developing inlicensed novel drugs, to true research-based companies and a few companies pioneering broad new technology platforms, comparisons of productivity within the biotechnology industry are even more challenging.
+Because biotechnology companies' business models vary, ranging from companies repurposing a single in-licensed commercial drug, to companies developing in-licensed novel drugs, to true research-based companies and a few companies pioneering broad new technology platforms, comparisons of productivity within the biotechnology industry are even more challenging.
 Such comparisons are even more difficult for development stage pre-commercial companies.

 Nevertheless, it is as important to develop productivity metrics and compare productivity for biotechnology companies as it is for any other industry.
-As Isis matures and achieves revenues from the commercial sale of its products, we will use revenue and profit per employee as metrics, supplemented by metrics that measure the value of our drug pipeline and innovation.
+As Ionis matures and achieves revenues from the commercial sale of its products, we will use revenue and profit per employee as metrics, supplemented by metrics that measure the value of our drug pipeline and innovation.
 We analyze our productivity against the Executive Peer Group and other leaders in drug development using, among other measures, number of drugs in clinical development per employee and number of patents per employee.

-The table below measures Isis on these productivity metrics against the median for the Executive Peer Group, and the leading company in the peer group for each productivity metric (based on the most recent Annual Report of the companies at the time the Compensation Committee selected the Executive Peer Group in June 2014):
+The table below measures Ionis on these productivity metrics against the median for the Executive Peer Group, and the leading company in the peer group for each productivity metric (based on information available in the most recent Annual Report of the companies):

-Drugs in Clinical Development per Employee Patents per Employee Isis' Ranking 1st 2 nd Executive Peer Group Median 1 drug for every 41 employees 1.22 patents per employee Peer Leader for Drugs in Clinical Development per Employee (ImmunoGen) 1 drug for every 19 employees NA Peer Leader for Patents per Employee (Alnylam) NA 4 patents per employee Isis Pharmaceuticals, Inc. (ISIS) 1 drug for every 12 employees 3 patents per employee
+Drugs in Clinical Development per Employee Patents per Employee Ionis' Ranking 2nd 2nd Executive Peer Group Median 1 drug for every 91 employees 1 patent per employee Peer Leader for Drugs in Clinical Development per Employee (Ligand) 1 drug for every 1 employee NA Peer Leader for Patents per Employee (Innoviva) NA 7 patents per employee Ionis Pharmaceuticals, Inc. (IONS) 1 drug for every 11 employees 3 patents per employee

-As illustrated, Isis' innovative culture and business strategy have made Isis incredibly productive in terms of the number of drugs in development per employee and patents per employee.
+As illustrated, Ionis' innovative culture and business strategy have made Ionis incredibly productive in terms of the number of drugs in development per employee and patents per employee.